Joffreybvn/bot-scrape-zimmo/README.md

   - **Scrapping Zimmo.be through Request only** (No more Selenium): To speed up the scrapping, we need to reimplace Selenium by Request.
 But we need to implement something to detect when the Request face a Captach, and open a Selenium webpage of the website for us to solve the captcha.

   - **Cleaning and refactoring the code**: Short delays to deliver this programm caused some part of the code to be a bit dirty.
 A good refactor is necessary before implementing another scrapping module.

+  - **Further pre-processing of the data**: Some advertissement have missing fields.
+The data could be scrapped from the text written by the seller.
+But this require a more complicated implementation of the Scrapper.

+  - **Further post-processing of the data**: Implementing a new scrapping module for a new website (like immoweb) could lead to a rewrite of the Cleaner.

 ## The CSV: